Client Charged with Impaired Driving and Driving Over .08

 Argument: The officer lacked objectively reasonable suspicion that the accused had alcohol in their body.
 The breath demand was invalid and not pursuant to the criminal code and the evidence must be excluded.

-The accused was found not guilty on both counts.
+Vancouver Criminal Lawyer, Brian Mickelson, argued the case and the accused was found not guilty on both counts.
 The police are not permitted to ask a person to blow into a roadside screening device unless the officer has an objectively reasonable suspicion that the person has alcohol in their body.
 Symptoms of impairment ruled insufficient to ground the allegation of impaired driving.